jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.5.
 Not undertaking activities that are likely to bring the reputation of the Bitcoin Development or the Grantor into disrepute.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.6 Submitting a short report to the grantor every 6 months, which is intended to be published under an open source license.
+The reports should related to the development work conducted by the grantee and be produced up to a suitable standard, although there is a degree of flexibility as to the subject matter of the report.
+The final decision as to the suitability of the content will be determined by the grantor.

 2.2 Grantor confirms that the funding of the Grant to the Grantee is not subject to any conditions other than those set out in Clause 2.1, and in particular the Grantee shall be entitled to choose the projects and other assignments to be undertaken relating to the Bitcoin Development at his/her sole discretion.
 The Grantor agrees not to use the grant as influence to encourage the Grantee to support or implement particular changes to the Bitcoin protocol rules on block validity.